Skip to main content

 1 Aim

 In 2021, the Royal College of Paediatrics and Child Health (RCPCH) reviewed their guidance on perplexing presentations (PP) or fabricated or induced illness (FII) in children.
-The new guidance provides procedures for safeguarding children who present with PP and FII and offers practical advice on when and how to recognise it, how to assess risk and how to manage these types of presentations in order to obtain better outcomes for children.
+The updated guidance provides procedures for safeguarding children who present with PP and FII and offers practical advice on when and how to recognise it, how to assess risk and how to manage these types of presentations in order to obtain better outcomes for children.

 This procedure provides a framework for earlier intervention to explore the concerns of children, families, and professionals to address the issue of a PP before significant harm has come to the child or young person whilst also outlining when immediate action may be required.